scalabli/yadig/docs/quickstart.rst

     convenient shortcut for this that is appropriate for most cases.
     This is needed so that citus knows where to look for resources such as templates and static files.
-3. We then use the :meth:`~citus.API.route` decorator to tell Citus what URL should trigger our function.
+3. We then use the :meth:`~citus.API.get` decorator to tell Citus what URL should trigger our function.
 4. The function returns the message we want to display in the user's browser.
 The default content type is HTML, so HTML in the string